ECT Department – Hopewood Park – patient information leaflet

 These questions will be asked again following treatment.

-We will then take your temperature and pass all the information over to the team before taking you through to the treatment room.
+We will then take your temperature, complete a checklist with you, and pass all the information over to the team before taking you through to the treatment room.

 • The treatment room